PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 Then add idempotence and two-state cycle tests before enabling iterations above one for any production pass.

+`ModelIRPassState` now supplies that deterministic fingerprint.
+It covers topology, subgraphs, boundaries, tensor semantic metadata and provenance, operator options/axis semantics/provenance, LayoutState, and constant content, while excluding lineage metadata that should not affect graph fixed points.
+Constant ndarrays become read-only lazily on the first fingerprint and content digests are cached by object identity; replacing a buffer invalidates the identity naturally.
+A two-state Add/Mul toggle proves deterministic cycle stop after two iterations and emits `cycle_stopped` diagnostics.

+To preserve large-model efficiency, the manager now computes fingerprints only for specs whose `max_iterations` exceeds one.
+Current one-shot production passes therefore do not serialize ModelIR or freeze constants at all.
+Their explicit `changed` result remains the source of truth.

+Verification completed with:

+- `19 passed` for the complete core contracts, including fingerprint determinism, constant mutation sensitivity/cache behavior, cycle stop, and zero fingerprint work for one-shot passes;
+- `1036 passed, 5 deselected, 2 warnings in 131.04s` for the full sequential
+  direct suite.

+The next pass-manager gap is phase-boundary observability.
+The current production runner calls are separate groups, so `PassPhase` orders specs within each group but does not yet produce a conversion-wide phase trace.
+Add a small session-owned invocation counter/phase event contract, without reordering calls, so diagnostics distinguish repeated invocations of the same stable pass ID.
+This should remain internal and must not alter report schemas.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work